 Ocala is a city located in Marion County Florida.
-Ocala has a 2020 population of 62,322.
 It is also the county seat of Marion County.
-Ocala is currently growing at a rate of 0.83% annually and its population has increased by 10.18% since the most recent census, which recorded a population of 56,565 in 2010.
+With a 2020 population of 65,047, it is the 55th largest city in Florida and the 637th largest city in the United States.
+Ocala is currently growing at a rate of 1.13% annually and its population has increased by 2.29% since the most recent census, which recorded a population of 63,591 in 2020.
+Spanning over 47 miles, Ocala has a population density of 1,375 people per square mile.

 According to the most recent ACS, the racial composition of Ocalawas: